-A new study by the “Journal of General Internal Medicine” found that doctors are loath to admit medical mistakes.
+A recent study by the “Journal of General Internal Medicine” found that doctors are loath to admit medical mistakes.
 Virtually every doctor in the study of 538 doctors surveyed – 97 percent – agreed that they would report a theoretical medical error.
-But only 41 percent said they had actually disclosed a minor medical error they made.
+But only 41 percent said they had disclosed a minor medical error they made.

-In other words, half the doctors surveyed believe they have never made even a minor medical mistake.
+Half the doctors surveyed believe they have never made even a minor medical mistake.
 “It seems fair to assume that all of us have made at least a minor error, if not a major error, sometime in our careers,” Dr. Lauris Kaldjian, a University of Iowa professor of internal medicine said, stating the obvious to the Kansas City Star.

-This study conjures up memories of the kind of doctor Alec Baldwin’s character Jed Hill pretended to be in the movie “Malice”.
+This study conjures up memories of the doctor Alec Baldwin’s character Jed Hill pretended to be in the movie “Malice”.
 Do this many doctors really believe they have never made even a minor mistake in their entire careers?